IIIF/api/source/extension/georef/index.md

 In cases where the `target` is not the entire Canvas or Image Service and is instead an area of interest, the selected area _MUST_ be supplied as part of the `target`.
 This is accomplished using a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) where the `source` and `selector` can be supplied. `[@Bryan just link out to our actually example/3]`.

 Note that it is possible for multiple Annotations within a single Annotation Page to target different, more specific areas of a single Image or Canvas.
-It is also possible for a Canvas to contain multiple unique images.
-It is also possible that a single Canvas or Image Service have more than one Annotation Page in `annotations`.
-This usually occurs when the Image or Canvas contains multiple maps, or displays a single map with inset maps built in.
+It is also possible for a Canvas to contain multiple unique images `[@BRYAN, JULES example?]`.

+It is also possible that a single Canvas or Image Service have more than one Annotation in `annotations`.
+This can occur when a single Canvas or Image Service depicts multiple carthographic projections such as inset maps.
 Below is an image that exemplifies this scenario.

 <table border="0">
   <tr>